VlachosGroup/nextorch/docs/source/appendix/glossary.rst

 multi-fidelity
 ^^^^^^^^^^^^^^
+Multi-fidelity enables the fusion of information from a collection of heterogeneous sources of variable accuracy and cost.

 multi-objective optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The method to minimize or maximize multiple objectives.
 It often involves more than one objective functions that are to